Assortativity: Local assortativity

 Further, based on whether the in-degree or out-degree distribution is considered, it is possible to define local in-assortativity and local out-assortativity as the respective local assortativity measures in a directed network.

 Assortative mixing patterns of real networks

 The assortative patterns of a variety of real world networks have been examined.
-For instance, Fig. 3 lists values of r for a variety of networks.
-Note that the social networks (the first five entries) have apparent assortative mixing.
-On the other hand, the technological and biological networks (the middle six entries) all appear to be disassortative.
+While models of social networks tend to exhibit assortative mixing, models of technological and biological networks appear to be disassortative.
 It has been suggested that this is because most networks have a tendency to evolve, unless otherwise constrained, towards their maximum entropy state—which is usually disassortative.

 The table also has the value of r calculated analytically for two models of networks: